Who we are

 • Life 2.0 Sail to restoration

 Finding our motivation usually starts by knowing what we really love, what brings us joy, being open to change, and taking consistant action.
 For me, ocean and traveling were always two big passions, so finding my drive was quite obvious.
 For others, it might be traveling by train, gardening, anything... really, anything you love to do is the right choice to get your motivation from.
-The most important thing is to keep going, keep moving, keep dreaming, everything we do can be a way to help us heal and recover ourselves.
+The most important thing is to keep going, keep moving, keep dreaming, everything we do can be a way to help us heal and recover ourselves. for me my it’s time for Project Tāmata, I’m going to restore myself while doing what a love, sail the world and hopefully inspire others to restore themselves in their own way.

-• Gear up, Make It Easy On Yourself
+• Make It Easy On Yourself

 It does not matter if you are disabled like me or just not in the best shape.
 Preparing our boat to ease our life it’s always welcome.
 After a stroke, In occupational therapy we learn to adjust our tasks, use adaptive equipment and adjust the physical environment to make it easier for us.
-I incorporated this learnings into my boat to enable me to sail Belle more easily and safely, even when sailing single-handed. , I share here some of my expirence with smart bits of gear that make our life at sea easier, safer and more confortable.
+I incorporated this learnings into my boat to enable me to sail Belle more easily and safely, even when sailing single-handed. , I share here some of my expirence with smart bits of gear that make our life at sea safer, easier and more confortable.It does not matter if you are disabled like me or just not in the best shape.
+Picking the right gear to help us out with our shortcomings and make things easier really changes things a lot.
+I hope you find these useful

 • Tamata Chronicles